spevans/swift-kstdlib/KERNEL_LIB.md

-This repo is a fork of the apple/swift used for building [swift-project1] (https://github.com/spevans/swift-project1) and contains two main changes:
+This repo is a fork of the apple/swift used for building [swift-project1] (https://github.com/spevans/swift-project1) and contains three main changes:

-1. a `-disable-red-zone` compiler option to `swiftc` to compile code without using the red zone
+1. A `-disable-red-zone` compiler option to `swiftc` to compile code without using the red zone

+2. A `-mcode-model` compiler option so that the `kernel` code model can be used.

-2. Stdlib has been modified to remove:
+3. Stdlib has been modified to remove:

 - All floating point types `(Float32/Float64)` and code